 Breaking Records (Again) in Fundraising

 Over the past year, we have received hundreds of notes, calls, and comments of support regarding Hiram’s bold plan for the future.
 As I traveled the country last year introducing the New Liberal Arts, alumni near and far asked questions, engaged in thoughtful conversations, and almost unanimously expressed strong support for the changes we are making.

-Our alumni, along with Trustees and friends of the College, were as generous—actually more generous than ever—last year.
-When we closed the fiscal books this summer, the numbers confirmed that we broke yet another fundraising record.
-Impressively, we logged in over $9.8M in cash, and this marks the third consecutive banner year.
-This fundraising success positions us very well for the targeted campaign called Vision 20/20 that we launched in the fall.
+Our alumni, along with the Board of Trustees and friends of the College, were as generous—actually more generous than ever—last year.
+When we closed the fiscal books this summer, the numbers confirmed that we set our fourth consecutive fundraising record.
+For the first time in the College’s 169-year history, we hit the double-digit million-dollar mark for cash gifts received.
+We brought in $10.2M in cash last year.
+This success positions us to hit the goals included in our targeted Vision 20/20 campaign that we launched just under a year ago.
 As the names suggests, the campaign is meant to guide our short-term efforts to bring in $20M in cash and $20M in pledges by fiscal year-end 2020.

 Lori E. Varlotta